Crypto traders flee Indian exchanges for Binance to escape taxes

 Binance's gains come amid a rare public spat with WazirX, its partner in India, which led Mr Zhao to encourage WazirX customers to defect to Binance.
 WazirX's monthly downloads tumbled to 92,000 in August from about 596,000 in January.

-The 1 per cent tax deducted at source, known colloquially as the TDS, came on top of a new 30 per cent tax on gains from the transfer of crypto assets, which is steeper than in many other jurisdictions such as the US and the UK.
+The 1 per cent tax deducted at source, known colloquially as the TDS, came on top of a new 30 per cent tax on gains from the transfer of crypto assets, which is steeper than in many other jurisdictions such as the United States.

 Rules introduced this year also bar crypto trading losses from being offset against income.
 In addition, limited support from the banking system makes it hard to fund accounts or switch from tokens to fiat currency.